Rendezvous with Rama

-Rendezvous with Rama is a science fiction novel by British writer Arthur C. Clarke first published in 1973.
+Rendezvous with Rama is a 1973 science fiction novel by British writer Arthur C. Clarke.
 Set in the 2130s, the story involves a 50 by 20 km cylindrical alien starship that enters the Solar System.
 The story is told from the point of view of a group of human explorers who intercept the ship in an attempt to unlock its mysteries.
-The novel won both the Hugo and Nebula awards upon its release, and is regarded as one of the cornerstones in Clarke's bibliography.
+The novel won the Hugo, Locus, and Nebula awards upon its release, and is regarded as one of the cornerstones in Clarke's bibliography.
 The concept was later extended with several sequels, written by Clarke and Gentry Lee.

 Plot

-After an asteroid falls in Northeast Italy on 11 September 2077, creating a major disaster, the government of Earth sets up the Spaceguard system as an early warning of arrivals from deep space.